+Demolish or clear as much of the space on your own.
 Remove cabinet doors first.
 Most cabinets are attached to the wall by two screws.
-Make sure you have a plan for holding up the cabinets up as you remove the screws.
+Make sure you have help holding up the cabinets as you remove the screws.

-Shut off the power and remove appliances and lighting fixtures that are directly wired.
+Shut off the power and remove appliances and directly wired lighting fixtures.
 Cover exposed wires with wire nuts.

 02 of 13

 You can hire a general contractor to oversee other workers, or you can hire them yourself.
-A general contractor can charge up to 30% of the total cost of the project to handle it for you, and you might want to use that money for other purposes.
-But hiring a general contractor means you'll be relieved from supervision and chasing after tardy or no-show workers.
+A general contractor can charge up to 30% of the total cost of the project to handle it for you.
+If you are trying to save, this is where you might want to do it.
+The tradeoff is that the general contractor usually relieves you from time spent supervising the job and chasing after tardy or no-show workers.

-Make sure your contractors are licensed, bonded, insured, and that they pull the necessary permits.
-Ask for evidence of this.
+Make sure your contractors show you evidence that they are licensed, bonded, and insured.
+They should show you they have the necessary permits, too.

-Establish a payment plan.
-It's common to pay no more than 10% upfront, then 50% when the job is halfway completed and the balance upon completion.
+Establish a payment plan with your workers.
+It is common to pay no more than 10% upfront, 50% at the halfway point, and the balance upon completion.

-Many contractors don't want to work on top of each other and might ask you to schedule them to work on separate days.
+It is customary that most contractors will request not to work on top of each other—plan for scheduling them to work on separate days.

 03 of 13

-It's the perfect time to replace your plumbing when your walls are open.
-Realize that older plumbing might break and leak, so keep buckets handy to catch the water.
-Be prepared to replace your shutoff valves.
+The perfect time to replace your plumbing is when your walls are open.
+If you are replacing older plumbing, keep buckets handy to catch water in case corroded, old pipes break or leak.
+Also, be prepared to replace your shutoff valves.

-Consider running a new gas line if your previous stove was electric, and install a shut-off valve box for the refrigerator.
+Consider running a gas line if your previous stove was electric.
+Install a shut-off valve box for the refrigerator.
 Replace all the plumbing under the sink if it's galvanized.

 04 of 13